cloudevents/sdk-python/README.md

 from cloudevents.http import CloudEvent, to_binary
 import requests

-# "id" attribute defaults to a uniquely generated string
+# Create a CloudEvent
-# "specversion" attribute defaults to "1.0"
+# - The CloudEvent "id" is generated if omitted. "specversion" defaults to "1.0".
 attributes = {
     "type": "com.example.sampletype1",
     "source": "https://example.com/event-producer",